Aceinna/docs_openrtk/setup-OpenRTK.rst

 Quick Setup
 ~~~~~~~~~~~~~
+1. Put the "boot mode switch" (#7 on the EVB picture above) in position **"B"**

+2. Connect the EVB with a PC using a Micro-USB cable to power on the EVB and to establish UART com ports on the PC, **YELLOW** LED (#12 on the EVB figure above) flashes

+3. Connect a GNSS multi-frequency antenna to the SMA interface (#2 on the EVB figure), **GREEN** LED flashes if valid incoming signal

-Please refer to `How to Use OpenRTK330 <https://openrtk.readthedocs.io/en/latest/useOpenRTK.html>`_ section of this manual to carry out the user configuration operations through the Anroid App and Web GUI.
+4. Refer to next section `How to Use OpenRTK330 <https://openrtk.readthedocs.io/en/latest/useOpenRTK.html>`_ to utilize the provided user App for RTK/INS operation, data logging and etc.